lumigo-io/opentelemetry-python-distro/README.md

 ### Using the `@lumigo_wrapped` Decorator

-The `@lumigo_wrapped` decorator is a convenient way to add OpenTelemetry tracing to functions in scripts that are not using libraries or frameworks instrumented by Lumigo or OpenTelemetry.
+The `@lumigo_wrapped` decorator is a convenient way to add Lumigo tracing to functions in scripts that are not using libraries or frameworks instrumented by Lumigo or OpenTelemetry.

 When applied, the decorator creates an OpenTelemetry span for the decorated function, adding attributes such as: